-NIST's NVD [54] is the authoritative data source for disclosure of vulnerabilities and associated information [50].
+NIST's NVD [55] is the authoritative data source for disclosure of vulnerabilities and associated information [51].
 NVD aggregates vulnerability reports from more than 70 security companies, advisory groups, and organizations, thus being the most extensive vulnerability database on the web.
 All data is made available in feeds containing the reported vulnerabilities on a given period.
-Each NVD vulnerability receives a unique identifier and a short description provided by the Common Vulnerabilities and Exposures (CVE) [53].
-The Common Platform Enumeration (CPE) [52] provides the list with the various products affected by the vulnerability and the date of the vulnerability publication.
+Each NVD vulnerability receives a unique identifier and a short description provided by the Common Vulnerabilities and Exposures (CVE) [54].
+The Common Platform Enumeration (CPE) [53] provides the list with the various products affected by the vulnerability and the date of the vulnerability publication.
 The CVSS [25] calculates the vulnerability severity considering a few attributes like the attack vector, privileges required, exploitability score, and the security properties [8] compromised by the vulnerability.

-Previous studies on diversity count the CVE entries that list multiple OSes, as they should represent vulnerabilities that are shared, assuming that less common vulnerabilities imply a smaller probability of compromising f + 1 replicas [33, 34].
+Previous studies on diversity count the CVE entries that list multiple OSes, as they should represent vulnerabilities that are shared, assuming that less common vulnerabilities imply a smaller probability of compromising f + 1 replicas [34, 35].
 Although this intuition may seem acceptable, in practice it underestimates the number of vulnerabilities that compromise two or more OSes due to imprecisions in the data source.
 For example, Table 1 shows three vulnerabilities, affecting different OSes at distinct dates.
 At first glance, one may consider that these OSes do not have the same vulnerability.
 However, a careful inspection of the descriptions shows that they are very similar.
 Moreover, we checked this resemblance by searching for additional information and found out that CVE-2016-4428 also affects Solaris.2

 Even with these imperfections, NVD is still the best data source for vulnerabilities.
 Therefore, we exploit its curated data feeds for obtaining the unstructured information present in the vulnerability text descriptions and use this information to find similar weaknesses.
-A usual way to find similarity in unstructured data is to use clustering algorithms [41].
+A usual way to find similarity in unstructured data is to use clustering algorithms [42].
+Clustering is the process of aggregating related elements into groups, named clusters, and is one of the most popular unsupervised machine learning techniques.
+We apply this